tomswinburne/BLaSA/README.md

 Execution and analysis of bond lattice dynamics.
 When using this code, please cite

-> *Anharmonic free energy of lattice vibrations from a mean field bond*
+> *Anharmonic free energy of lattice vibrations in fcc crystals from a mean field bond*
+> Accepted for publication in PRB Rapid Communications, August 2020
-> Thomas D Swinburne, Jan Janssen, Mira Todorova, Gideon Simpson,Petr Plechac, Mitchell Luskin and Jörg Neugebauer (submitted)
+> Thomas D Swinburne, Jan Janssen, Mira Todorova, Gideon Simpson, Petr Plechac, Mitchell Luskin and Jörg Neugebauer

 ## Setting the parameters